Bus Rapid Transit System

 Study to examine and provide feedback on the Bus rapid transit system in Pune and Ahmedabad.

-- 1000 person survey carried out to capture people’s views on the Pune BRTS in xxx.
+- 1000 person survey carried out to capture people’s views on the Pune BRTS.

-Compilation on secondary data, interviews with experts and stakeholders, users, social media survey, media analysis, focus group discussions undertaken in Ahmedabad in xxx.
+Compilation on secondary data, interviews with experts and stakeholders, users, social media survey, media analysis, focus group discussions undertaken in Ahmedabad.

 Ahmedabad: The Urban Lab Pune: Nagrik Chetna Manch, Sustainability Initiative, Srujan